BurlingtonCodeAcademy/codelikethis/public/lessons/javascript/loops.md

 <details>
 <summary>Hint 1</summary>
 <div>
-You may want to use the logic in the `isDivisible` function you made during the functional labs.
+You may want to use the logic in the `isDivisible` function you made previously.

 ```js
 function divisible(divisor, dividend) {